efrahim20319/Chess-Game/README.md

 ### How to install and run

-To install the project, make sure you have installed nodeJS V14 or above, then run the following commands:
+To install the project, make sure you have installed nodeJS V14 or above, and also live-server installed globally, to do so run ``npm i -g live-server``, then run the following commands:

 ```
 git clone https://github.com/efrahim20319/Chess-Game.git Chess